 Because radishes grow so quickly, they can be planted around other slower-growing vegetables such as carrots, parsnips, and beets.
-By the time the slower-growing crops require extra room, the radishes have been harvested.
+The radishes have been harvested when the slower-growing crops require extra room.
 Look for empty spaces in your garden, and fill the spots with radishes.

 7. Radishes are an excellent companion plant